ginobilinie/codeBook/README.md

 27. mergeKLists.cpp: use priority_queue to maintain a k-min heap (k is the number of lists), and we should learn how use priority_queue, like priority_queue<type, container, compare>.
 Also, we should be very careful about the pointer operation.
 Time complexity: nk*log(k), and space complexity: O(k)

+28. swapPairs.cpp: pay attention to the end condition for while loop.

 # old
 for fun, forever